NicholasCocks/Synthesthesia/README.md

 ![wireframe.png](dist/images/wireframe.png)

 ## Timeline
 * Setup drawing logic.
-Ability to draw and have mouse position returned for each mouseover event.
+Ability to draw and have mouse position returned for each mouseover event!
-* Created instrument and had it be triggered by mouseover events
+* Created instrument and had it be triggered by mouseover events!
-* Created frequecy analyzer function using Web Audio Api's Fast Fourier Transform (FFT).
+* Created frequecy analyzer function using Web Audio Api's Fast Fourier Transform (FFT)!
-* Created queue and have lines drawn use Canvas's quadratic curves.
+* Created queue and have lines drawn use Canvas's quadratic curves!
 * Added brushes!